MTTHSVSS/telegrambotxgpt/README.md

 # Telegram x GPT

-Note: This README was created by ChatGPT.
+Note: This README was party created by ChatGPT.

 This bot is a simple Telegram bot that uses the OpenAI API to generate responses to user messages.